 The Chicago Maker Space is a creators' workplace born of the need for artists to continue their practice beyond post-secondary or institutional training.
-Founders Eli Merritt and Sam Merritt have designed an open studio-style environment equipped with a metal and wood shop along with ten private, 10' x 10' studio spaces available for rent.
-Centrally located near the South Loop (2635 S Wabash ave.), Chicago Maker Space is easily accessible by the (1),(4) & (21) bus lines.
+Founders Eli Merritt and Sam Merritt have designed an open studio-style environment equipped with a metal and wood shop along with four private, 10' x 10' studio spaces available for rent.
+Centrally located at the Bridgeport Arts Center.
+(Enter on North side off of Racine Ave / 34th Place)

-Open to the general public but aimed at serving the professional working artist, the space offers daily, weekly, monthly, and annual memberships along with consulting at an additional cost.
+Open to the general public but aimed at serving the professional working artist, the space offers classes as well as personalized individual instruction an additional cost.

 * Hours Subject to Change month to month

 SAIC '19 - BFA

 Co-founder, Event Coordinator & Sales Manager